 As women, menopause is a normal and natural event in our lives — but it doesn't mean you have to face it on your own.
 Our bodies are unique and menopausal symptoms can look and feel different to each of us.
 If you are experiencing symptoms of menopause and need support, Calgary Menopause Wellness is here to support you.

-We are a menopause specialist providing a tailor-made wellness path that works for you, your lifestyle, and your amazing body during this transition period.
+We are menopause practitioners providing a tailor-made wellness path that works for you, your lifestyle, and your amazing body during this transition period.
 We live in an exciting time where ideas, education, and awareness about menopause are changing.
 While there is still more to do, studies confirm that our personal attitude towards one's own menopausal experience can have a significant impact on our own menopausal experience and outcome.
 We are here to support you during this time in your life and to tell you that it is normal to feel all your feelings, and we encourage you to talk and lean on us as much as you need.

 Menopause is a normal and natural event where a woman's ovaries retire, resulting in a reduction of estrogen and progesterone levels in the body.
 When a woman does not have their period for 12 months in a row, they are officially in menopause.
 Menopause is a milestone for a woman as they no longer carry the responsibility and capacity to reproduce children.
 On average, natural menopause occurs at 51 years of age, although it can occur between 45-55.
 There are outliers, of course – some women arrive at menopause earlier or later than this age range.
 The time surrounding the arrival of menopause is a window of opportunity to reassess health.